 The Falcons and the Panthers have been on the opposite side of some competitive football games over the years.
 I’d personally be lying if I said I didn’t scream at a my TV when forced to endure a stupid Cam Newton celebration or two.
 But the Panthers ushered Newton out of Carolina during the off-season, welcoming Teddy Bridgewater with open arms.
 Bridgewater has the Panthers in contention at

 This will be the Falcons’ second divisional game this season.
 At 1-6, things aren’t pretty, but we’re still holding out hope that the Falcons can do some damage in the division.
 Let’s take a quick look at this series history before kick off tomorrow.

-The Falcons get to play the Panthers twice a year.
+Because they play in the same division, the Falcons get to play the Panthers twice a year.
 Interestingly, they’ve never faced off in the playoffs.
-The Falcons hold a respectable 30-18 lead in this series.
+The Falcons hold a respectable 32-19 lead in this series.

-Historically there have been stretches where the Falcons simply dominated the Panthers.
+Historically, there have been stretches where the Falcons simply dominated the Panthers.
 For example, between 1998 and 2004, the Falcons won 12 of the 15 games they played against the Panthers.
-Along those same lines, the Falcons have won 6 of their last 7 games against the Panthers, taking us all the back to December 2015.
-But let’s be kind, because when your franchise quarterback has a career completion percentage of 59.6, winning games is hard.
+And lucky for us, we’re currently living through one such stretch: The Falcons have won 8 of their last 10 games against the Panthers, taking us all the way back to December 2015.